antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 1. Hash of arrays

-The order of the representations indicates their importance during implementation of Raku data wrangling functionalities presented here:
+The order of the representations indicates their importance during the implementation of Raku data wrangling functionalities presented here:

-- Functionalities for the first two are primary uses and have unit tests
+- Functionalities for the first two are primary and have unit tests

 - Additionally, we accommodate the use of the last two.

- When the framework and constellation of data wrangling functionalities matures all use four data structures will have correct and consistent treatment.
+When the framework and constellation of data wrangling functionalities matures all four data structures will have correct and consistent treatment.

 ### Target audience

 The target audience are data scientists (full time, part time, and complete newbies) that want to:

-- Do data wrangling of typical data science data with Raku
+- Do data wrangling of typical data science datasets with Raku

 - Know that their Raku data wrangling efforts are relatively easily reproduced in other programming languages or systems